gumloop/guMCP/src/servers/lemlist/README.md

 # Lemlist Server

-guMCP server implementation for interacting with the Lemlist API, supporting campaign management, lead enrichment, scheduling, and outreach automation.
+guMCP server implementation for interacting with the Lemlist API, supporting campaign management, scheduling, and outreach automation.

 ---